 You can continue to work with clients on both sides of the border

 Our members will retain freedom of movement to continue to meet the needs of their clients on both sides of the border.

 From 1 January 2020, the new Northern Ireland Protocol provides unfettered access to the UK market and free access to EU markets, and reflects the unique circumstances of Northern Ireland and the Belfast (Good Friday) Agreement.
 At the heart of the NI Protocol is the joint commitment by the British and Irish governments to retain the Common Travel Area (CTA).
 This critically means existing reciprocal rights to travel, work, study, access social security and public services will stay the same for UK and Irish nationals.
 Find out more about your rights under the CTA.

 On 24 December 2020, the European Union and the United Kingdom also reached an agreement in principle on the EU-UK Trade and Cooperation Agreement, setting out future rules for services, including on tax, personal data and e-commerce.
 Some further guidance is expected from the UK and EU on a small number of outstanding issues relating mostly to financial services.
 For other sectors it is expected there may be small changes in terminology and invoice references on taxation, rather than any wholesale legislative changes.
 This is continuing to be developed and we advise members to continue to review the Trade in services guidance from InterTradeIreland.

 We will continue to recognise each other's accreditation schemes

-Our agreement with IACP that allows each organisation to recognise the other’s accreditation schemes will remain in place whatever the future shape of the UK’s relationship with the EU and the Republic of Ireland.
+BACP’s agreement with IACP that allows each organisation to recognise the other’s accreditation schemes remains in place.

 You will continue to receive all the benefits normally associated with both organisations’ accredited member status.